 dining options with foods to fit all tastes.
 The best time to grab a bite is just before and during the

-Dolphin Shows when the restaurants tend to be less crowded.
+Dolphin Presentation when the restaurants tend to be less crowded.
 You can also bring a lunch, and though visitors cannot carry food into the Zoo, we have picnic areas outside the Entry Plaza and along the Riverwalk behind

 White River Gardens.
 Seating is first-come, first-served, and we suggest coming at off-peak times to easily find a seat.

 school field trips with students eager to learn about animals and conservation.
 Weekdays in May and early June are our busiest times for school trips, so during that time of year weekends (especially Sundays) are a great time to beat the crowds.

 During busy times of year, like Spring Break, end of the school year, ZooBoo and Christmas at the Zoo, having an alternate

 driving route will help you avoid traffic.
 You may come to the Zoo from White River Parkway West Drive which offers a scenic view of the city.
 The Zoo is also along Indianapolis' Cultural Trail and we have bike racks if you bicycle to the Zoo.
 Or you may consider walking through White River State Park on your next Zoo visit.

 Make a Splash

 During the hot summer months, cool off at the misting stations in the Forests and Plains exhibits.
 We also feature a very kid-friendly

 Splash Park presented by Kroger.
 You may wish to bring a change of clothes for the kids; they will get wet!